 When applying a filter, you may notice that the checkbox shows up yellow or red.
 Yellow implies that the query returned empty and hide everything.
 A red checkbox means that the query returned with an error, which needs to be fixed for the graph filter to work.

 The parameterized graph filters differ from a plain graph filter in that it includes a parameter.
 The graph filter can then return results depending on which parameter it is provided with.
 This functionality gives users the flexibility to change the graph filter results for their usage without having to modify the query.

-You create a parameterized graph filter by going to graph filter overview, click CREATE NEW, and select parameterized graph filter.
-You are now in the same editor as when creating a plain graph filter, except this time, you create one parameter query, and one graph filter using the parameter.
+Click the CREATE NEW button and select 'Parameterized graph filter'.
+It will open the same editor as when creating a plain graph filter, except this time, you create one parameter query, and one graph filter using the parameter.
 The parameter query provides the options to use when applying the graph filter.

-Now we have a few parameters to select from.
-We then create the parameterized graph filter by using the selected value, which has the fixed-parameter name
+Now you have a few parameters to select from.
+Create the parameterized graph filter by using the selected value, which has the fixed-parameter name

 g.V(selectedId), This query finds the component with the id of the parameter you have selected.
-Now, if you want to see this component and related components one step in and out, try this query:
+If you want to see this component and related components one step in and out, try this query:

 Here is how the parameterised graph filter looks like in the Quick perspectives:

-Here we provide a few example queries that might be applicable in your visualization.
+Here some example queries that might be applicable in your visualization.